Pilates vs. Yoga vs. Strength Training: What's Actually Different?

 What this means in real life:

 Pilates builds the kind of strength that makes everyday movements easier. picking up your kids, carrying groceries, sitting at your desk without back pain.
 You're strengthening from the inside out, focusing on your deep core muscles and postural alignment.
-When structured properly (like we do at Club Heart), Pilates can deliver the same progressive strength benefits (TO SOMEONE NEW TO MOVEMENT) as traditional strength training, JUST without the intimidation.
+When structured properly (like we do at Club Heart), Pilates can deliver the same progressive strength benefits as traditional strength training, JUST without the intimidation.

 Yoga helps you move more freely and breathe more deeply.
 It's excellent for stress management and creating space in tight muscles.
 Depending on the style, it can also build strength (especially upper body and core in styles like Vinyasa or Power Yoga).
 However, yoga typically doesn't follow a structured progression model, which means you might not see consistent strength gains over time.